AdobeDocs/analytics.en/help/implement/aep-edge/xdm-var-mapping.md

 ## Value priorities

-Most XDM object fields in this table coincide with a [data object field](data-var-mapping.md).
-If you set both a given XDM object field and its respective data object field, the data object field takes priority.
-If you use both the XDM object field and the data object field, Adobe recommends setting custom events using the data object field.
-If the field `data.__adobe.analytics.events` is present, it overwrites all XDM object fields related commerce and custom events.
+Most XDM object fields in this table correspond to a [mapped data object field](data-var-mapping.md).
+During Adobe Analytics ingestion, values are first mapped from XDM to Analytics variables.
+Recognized data object fields are then mapped and overwrite any previously set values when they map to the same Analytics variable.
+For example, if `data.__adobe.analytics.events` is present, it replaces the entire set of events that would otherwise be derived from XDM; events are not combined across both sources.

 ## XDM object field mapping